 Note: The filenaming conventions recognized by BICAS can be set via BICAS' SETTINGS mechanism, see Section 4.3.

-Note: BICAS nominally (i.e. by default) retrieves the exact filenames of non-BIAS RCTs from the CDF global attribute CALIBRATION TABLE and thus does not (by default) require any filenaming convention as in Table 3.
+This is always required for BIAS RCTs.
+It is only required for LFR and TDS RCTs when doing inofficial processing L1 (not L1R) \rightarrow L2, or when disabling the use of CALIBRATION_TABLE.
+BICAS nominally (i.e. by default) retrieves the exact filenames of non-BIAS RCTs from the input CDF global attribute CALIBRATION TABLE and thus does not (by default) require any filenaming convention for LFR and TDS RCTs as in Table 3.